 British strike against pit closures that lasted almost a year from April 1984.

-The National Union of Miners (NUM), led by its Marxist president, Arthur Scargill called the strike in April 1984 without a ballot, in protest against pit closures and as part of a campaign for a better basic wage.
+The National Union of Miners (NUM), led by its Marxist president, Arthur Scargill (pictured below left) called the strike in April 1984 without a ballot, in protest against pit closures and as part of a campaign for a better basic wage.

 Some NUM members left the union and founded the Union of Democratic Mineworkers.